jaketae/jaketae.github.io/_posts/2020-07-17-tinkering-docker.md

     docker.io/nigelpoulton/tu-demo

 Notice that layers that already exist are skipped.
 For example, consider a situation where the Docker image uses `alphine:latest` as a basis.
-Then, since we already have `alpine:latest` in our system, Docker simply assignes a pointer to reference that image instead of downloading duplicate contents again.
+Then, since we already have `alpine:latest` in our system, Docker simply assigns a pointer to reference that image instead of downloading duplicate contents again.

 # Image and Containers